raben2/RibbaEdison/README.md

 - gameframe animations supported
 - original blinkenlights animations supported
 - analogue clock animation shows current time
-- http server accepts strings that RibbaPi displays as scrolling text
+- http server accepts strings that RibbaEdison displays as scrolling text
 - tpm2.net server receives tpm2.net streams any time and interrupts playing animations
 - when not connected to APA102 LEDs a virtual display can be used on the local computer that simulates the LED matrix.
 Very handy for development!
-- currently all parameters are set in the ribbapi.py - also called "the brain"
+- currently all parameters are set in the RibbaEdison.py - also called "the brain"

 A lot of fine tuning and enhancements are needed.